The True Cost of Getting a Russian Visa

 Multiple Entry Visas $270

-All these fees assuming processing times between 4-20 business days.
-Expedited service is available at twice the price – $180, $244, and $540, respectively – and guarantees processing within 3 business days, minus time for shipping if you sent in your application through the mail.
+All these fees assume processing times of between 4-20 business days.
+Expedited service is available through Travel Visa Pro at twice the price – $180, $244, and $540, respectively – and guarantees processing within three business days, minus time for shipping if you sent in your application through the mail.

 How Fast Can You Get a Visa to Russia?